microsoft/nni/docs/HowToChooseTuner.md

 * It identifies the next hyper-parameter candidate.
 This is achieved by inferring the potential information gain of exploration, exploitation, and re-sampling.

 Note that the only acceptable types of search space are `choice`, `quniform`, `uniform` and `randint`.
 We only support numerical `choice` now.
-More feature will support later.
+More features will support later.

 More details can be found in our paper: https://www.microsoft.com/en-us/research/publication/metis-robustly-tuning-tail-latencies-cloud-systems/